webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Sharp-Eyed.md

 ---
 aliases:
   - Sharp-Eyed
 tags:
   - Compendiums/CSRD/en/Descriptors
   - Descriptor
+title: Sharp-Eyed
+collection: Descriptors
+kind: Compendiums
 ---
 ## Sharp-Eyed
 You're perceptive and well aware of your surroundings.
 You notice the little details and remember them.
 You can be difficult to surprise.
 ### You gain the following characteristics